Why pursue a transfer degree at OCCC?

 Disabilities

 Oregon Coast Community College is committed to providing equal opportunities for students with disabilities throughout the College community.
 Students with documented disabilities are entitled to reasonable accommodations under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 Our philosophy is to maximize your independence and self-reliance, providing a variety of support options to assist you in achieving your educational and/or vocational objectives.
 To receive services, you must submit documentation of your disabling condition(s) to the Vice President for Student Affairs.
-To initiate support services, please contact the Vice President for Student Affairs at 541-867-8511 or Dr. Andres Oroz.
+To initiate support services, please contact the Vice President for Student Affairs at 541-867-8511.
 Students are responsible for requesting, in a timely manner, accommodation and documenting the nature and extent of their disability.

 Equal Opportunity and Non-Discrimination